TeleSign/python_telesign_enterprise/README.rst

 Authentication
 --------------

-You will need a Customer ID and API Key in order to use TeleSign’s REST API.
+You need a Customer ID and API Key to use the TeleSign SDK.
 If you are already a customer and need an API Key, you can retrieve it from `TelePortal <https://teleportal.telesign.com>`_.

 Dependencies
 ------------

-We make use of popular, feature-rich and well-tested open-source libraries to perform the underlying functionality of the SDK.
+We make use of popular, feature-rich, and well-tested open-source libraries to perform the underlying functionality of the SDK.
 These dependencies are managed by the community accepted package manager.
-If you are unable to add these additional third party dependencies to your project we have ensured that the SDK code is easy to read and can serve as sample code.
+If you are unable to add these additional third-party dependencies to your project we have ensured that the SDK code is easy to read and can serve as sample code.
 We have also made sure that more complicated functions such as generate_telesign_headers can be easily extracted from the SDK and used 'as is' in your project.